Sky TV packages explained

 And we’re sorry to say that Sky is worse than some others in this respect.
 Not in the availability of its HD content – there is boatloads of it – but in the way it obscures the true price of some of its TV packages and bundles by providing everything in standard definition unless you stump up additional monthly cash Sky won't tell you about until you're right there at the checkout.

-The long and short of it is you’ll need either The Sky Family Bundle or The Sky Complete Bundle at the base of your package in order to watch Sky Sports, Sky Movies or any of Sky’s exclusive entertainment channels in HD.
+The long and short of it is you’ll need either Sky Box Sets Bundle or the Complete Bundle at the base of your package in order to watch Sky Sports, Sky Cinema or any of Sky’s exclusive entertainment channels in HD.

 The Sky Original and Variety Bundles do have some HD content, but only the Freeview stuff such as BBC HD, CBeebies, ITV HD, 4HD and so on.